ldj01/e-s-t/lst_auxiliary_data/README.md

 * lst_auxiliary.config placed into the executable installation location.
 Typically ```$PREFIX/bin```.
 See [example](example-lst_auxiliary.config) file.

 ### Environment Variables
-* Required for installing this software (For an example see setup-build-environment.sh)
+* Required for installing this software
 ```
 export PREFIX="path_to_Installation_Directory"
 ```

 ### Build Steps
 * Clone the repository and replace the defaulted version(master) with this version of the software
 ```
 git clone https://github.com/USGS-EROS/espa-land-surface-temperature.git
 cd espa-land-surface-temperature